pjotrp/bioruby-alignment/README.md

 rows, and changing some state.
 The 'mark_rows' function/iterator takes care of the plumbing.
 All the programmer needs to do is to set the criterion, in this case a gap percentage, and tell the library what state has to change.
-In this example we only access one row, but you can also access the other rows.
+In this example we only access one row at a time, but you can also access the other rows.
 You won't be surprised that marking columns looks much the same

 ```ruby
   include MarkColumns